Accessibility information

 - The Sky Lagoon is wheelchair accessible with chair lifts available to enter and exit the water.
 More detailed information can be found on the Sky Lagoon’s website here

-- 5 steps to access the water from the changing rooms
+- 5 steps to access the water from the changing rooms; Step-free access can be provided by a staff member of the Sky Lagoon

-- The Ritual Spa Experience requires to be able to walk up and down a short flights of stairs (3 steps).
+- The Ritual Spa Experience requires to be able to walk up and down a short flights of stairs (3 steps) with a handrail.
 A chair lift to the spa area is also available.

 Sitting accommodation